SimonGoring/CrossRef_Publications/README.md

 ### Validating DOIs

 With the missing DOIs, we will build a small app that can `INSERT` into the Neotoma-dev database, in a Publications-dev table.

+## TODO

+**If you'd like to contribute, there are several tasks that would be useful:**

+1. Much of the workflow is currently included in the [Importing_pubs.Rmd]() file, but this file is somewhat unweildy for day-to-day execution.
+Rewriting the core Validation engine would be helpful, in either R or Python.
+Ingesting from the Neotoma API and exporting to a JSON file.
+2. File re-organization needs to happen.
+There are a number of supporting files (csv and RData files) that are here for legacy reasons.
+Having these files moved or removed would be helpful.
+3. Paper writing and editing.
+We invite the contribution of multiple authors and can support the development of a paper for publication (a data paper likely).
+If you wish to contribute to coding, writing and revisions we welcome your contribution.
+Please contact us directly if you would like to be listed as an author on a paper coming from this work.